Setting up your account in Google Ads isn’t a simple process, unfortunately.

 This process helps to get the most out of your ads.
 But obviously, it requires a bit more work.

-To write your ads, you will notice a bunch of different factors in the anatomy of an AdWords ad:
+To write your ads, you will notice a bunch of different factors in the anatomy of a Google ad:

 - Final URL: the destination that searchers will land on when clicking your ads.
 Otherwise known as a landing page.